1. What are the lodging options?

-We will continue to utilize a parking pass as we move into our 2017 event, both to raise funds for United Plant Savers, and also to ensure we are prepared to handle the capacity of parking needed at our venue, Retreats by the Lake.
+We will continue to utilize a parking pass for our 2019 event, both to raise funds for United Plant Savers, and also to ensure we are prepared to handle the capacity of parking needed at our venue, Retreats by the Lake.

 For those who do not yet know herbal friends in your local community, we have created a Rideshare page to connect with fellow attendees and arrange carpools from your area, to be able to share the parking fee.
 Visit this link to post available seats in your vehicle, or to find open seats with another driver.

 We are committed to keeping this event accessible to all, and as organizers do our best to balance all the nuances of these types of decision.
 We appreciate your feedback and thank you for your support.

 A: If you need to change plans for any reason prior to December 31st, 2019, 50% of your registration fee is refundable.
 Refund requests must be in writing and received in our office by this date.
 Email your refund or transfer request to firstname.lastname@example.org, or write to P.O.
 Box 754, Goldenrod, FL 32733-0754.
 After December 31st, 2019, there are no refunds available.
 You may transfer your registration to another participant’s name for a $40 administrative fee until February 10, 2020.
 We cannot accommodate registration transfers after that date.